chillcicada/tntt/src/layouts/doc.typ

 /// - underline-offset (length): The offset for underlines.
 /// - underline-stroke (stroke): The stroke for underlines.
 /// - underline-evade (bool): Whether to evade underlines for certain elements.
+/// - cite-style ("normal" | "super"): The style of citations, can be "normal" or "super".
 /// - bibliography-font ("SongTi" | "HeiTi" | "KaiTi" | "FangSong" | "Mono" | "Math"): The font for bibliography entries.
 /// - bibliography-size (length | str): The size of bibliography entries, can be length value or str.
 /// - bibliography-spacing (length): The spacing for bibliography entries.